Street performance in Hong Kong: Congestion

 Besides, street performances create crowd and make the road difficult to cross.
 Since 2000, Sai Yeung Choi Street South has adopted the pedestrian street scheme due to the heavy pedestrians and motorist traffic.
 However, the current situation violates the original intention of setting up the pedestrian street scheme.
 At present, the street is closed to vehicles from 4pm to 10pm from Monday to Saturday and from noon to 10pm on Sundays and public holidays.
 The street consist of performers, political activists and people promoting through internet or mobile phone services once the motorists are banned.
 When there is street performance, pedestrians stop and gather around the performers.
-Other pedestrians can hardly access to different shops along the street.
+Other pedestrians can hardly reach different shops along the street.
 Also, many visitors come to Mong Kok because of the renowned street performance.
 Nevertheless, the congestion problem may bring some annoyance to visitors and make them leaving a negative impression.
 It lowers the reputation of the quality of tourism in Hong Kong.